prcastro/SimplexLite/README.md

 # SimplexLite
-Implementation of phase 2 of Simplex Algorithm for the MAC315 class
+Implementation of the Simplex Algorithm for MAC315 class

 ## Running Modules
 On Julia: